PlugInSolarMap.com

 Plug into a normal outlet

-The panel connects to a microinverter that converts solar DC to household AC.
-You literally plug it into a standard 120V outlet — the same as a lamp.
+A microinverter converts solar DC to household AC.
+Plug it into a standard 120V outlet — the same as a lamp.
+The grid absorbs any unused power.

 💰